 Do you hear the bells ringing?
 Yes, Christmas is around the corner!
 It is a celebration to commemorate the birth of Jesus Christ, a central figure in Christianity, and is commonly celebrated on 25 December by majority of Christians, as well as, culturally, by non-Christians.
 Christmas day is also a public holiday in many countries.
 Continue reading

-This year, Hanukkah will be celebrated starting 12 December until 20 December.
+In 2019, Hanukkah will be celebrated starting on sunset of 22 December until nightfall of 30 December.
 Hanukkah, which is also known as Festival of Lights and the Feast of Dedication, is a Jewish celebration that commemorates the rededication of the Holy Temple in Jerusalem during Maccabean Revolt against the Seleucid Empire.
 Continue reading

 The feast of Sinterklaas is celebrated on the evening of 5 December with Saint Nicholas’s Eve and on the morning of 6 December, in the Netherlands, Belgium, Luxembourg, and Northern France.
 Sinterklaas is a famous figure based on Saint Nicholas, a Christian patron saint of children, and the feast of Sinterklaas is the celebration to commemorate Saint Nicholas’ name day on 6 December.
 Continue reading

-Thanksgiving is coming on the 23rd of November!
+This year, Thanksgiving is coming on the 28 November!
 This national holiday is celebrated in the United States, also in other countries by people of American descents.
 Previously, it was a day to give thanks on a good harvest and the blessings received in the preceding years.
 Continue reading

 Dia de Muertos or Day of the Dead is celebrated by people in Mexico and by those of Mexican ancestry throughout the world on 31 October to 2 November, when they will have a gathering of family and friends to pray for and remember their departed ones, so they could help support those departed ones’ spiritual journey.
 Continue reading